ISO 9 CleanRoom Classification

 Design Specifications

 The design of an ISO 9 cleanroom should facilitate effective airflow and filtration.
-While the requirements are less stringent than those for higher ISO classifications, it is still important to incorporate adequate ventilation and air filtration systems to manage particle levels.
+While the requirements are less stringent than those for higher ISO classifications, it is still important to incorporate adequate ventilation and air filtration systems.

 Operational Protocols